MaastrichtU-IDS/dsri-documentation/website/docs/anatomy-of-an-application.md

     type: ClusterIP
 ```

-Then we define the route which will automatically generate a URL for the service of your application based following this template: `APPLICATION_NAME-PROJECT_ID-DSRI_URL`
+Then we define the **Route** which will automatically generate a URL for the service of your application based following this template: `APPLICATION_NAME-PROJECT_ID-DSRI_URL`

 ```yaml
 - kind: "Route"